xer0-1ne/sloth-scratch/README.md

 # sloth-scratch
-A Small Python/Bottle and JavaScript project to store and recall various commands for *Nix and DOS.
+A Small Python/Bottle and JavaScript project to store and recall various commands for/from bash, linux, command prompt and power shell.
+USeful for storing commands with specific arguments that might be unique to you or your environment.